Curros/pyOSCSrv/README.md

 As I'm just starting with python, some nice comments with the pull request will be nice.

 ## License
 This project is licensed under the MIT License.
-(Pending to add latter! y don't care about that much now!)

 ## Acknowledgments